 We’re big fans of L.L.
 Bean’s winter wear, from duck boots to parkas.
 If you’re looking for Canada Goose alternatives, then you can’t go wrong with another legendary (but American) outdoor company.
 The Maine Mountain parka is insulated, waterproof, ultra-warm, and filled with DownTek down to keep you warm and cozy even in sub-zero temperatures.
 Plus, unlike most parkas, it’s machine washable.

 At $400, this isn’t a particularly cheap parka, but it’s a solid option if you don’t want to spend $1,000.
 Like Canada Goose jackets, it features four pockets, a fur-lined hood and is rated for super-cold temperatures.

 There are a lot of ultra-cheap knockoffs styled after the classic Canada Goose coat.
 However, most of these won’t get you through a single winter.
 Intead, you’re better off buying a winter jacket from another trusted brand like Columbia.
 Like the Canada Goose Expedition coat, the Penns Creek II Parka from Columbia has a covered zipper, fur-lined hood and multiple front pockets.
-Unlike the Canada Goose Expedition Coat, it only costs $110.
-Available in dark brown or grey, this is an attractive parka from a brand we trust to make quality winter jackets for men.
+Unlike the Canada Goose Expedition Coat, it only costs $150.
+Available in dark brownish-black or a grey color pictured below, this is an attractive parka from a brand we trust to make quality winter jackets for men.

 If you’re looking for the aesthetic and warmth of a Canada Goose without the hefty price tag, this jacket should be your first stop.
 It’s got a heavyweight nylon interior and tough teflon exterior to keep out gusts of freezing wind and snow.
 Plus, the fur trim hood is removable for versatility throughout the winter months.